Electromagnetic interactions in elastic neutrino-nucleon scattering

 The neutrino charge and anapole form factors are also of interest.
 The possible existence of a nonzero neutrino electric charge (millicharge) is considered in some theories beyond the SM.
 Even if the millicharge is zero, the neutrino may have a nonzero charge radius, which contributes to neutrino scattering.
 Also, the neutrino may have an anapole moment, whose effect on neutrino scattering by a target is similar to the effect of the neutrino charge radius (see Ref.~\cite{Window} for a detailed discussion of this issue).

-In the SM, the electric neutrality of the neutrino is due to the cancellation of gauge anomalies in the case of electroweak interaction.
-Hiwever, if we consider theories featuring massive righ-thanded Dirac neutrinos, which are singlets of the $SU(2)$ weak-isospin group and which have a nonzero hypercharge, scenarios in which the neutrino has a nonzero electric charge become possible \cite{Babu1990}.
-As a result, the cancellation of gauge anomalies requires the respective shift of charges of charged leptons and quarks and, hence, of electrons, protons, and neutrons.
+In the SM with only one generation, the electric neutrality of the neutrino, along with charge quantization of leptons and quarks, is due to the cancellation of gauge anomalies in the case of electroweak interaction.
+However, there is an exotic possibility in the three-generation SM to cancel the gauge anomalies in such a way that two neutrinos have opposite electric charges and the third neutrino is electrically neutral, with the charges of the leptons of two generations being dequantized and the quark charges obeying the standard charge quantization~\cite{Foot1990,Foot1993,SMvMCh}.
+In the case of theories featuring massive right-handed Dirac neutrinos, which are singlets of the $SU(2)$ weak-isospin group and which have a nonzero hypercharge, scenarios in which the neutrino has a nonzero electric charge are also possible \cite{Babu1990}.
+As a result, cancellation of gauge anomalies requires the respective shift of charges of charged leptons and quarks and, hence, of electrons, protons, and neutrons.
 It follows that the neutrino charge should be sufficiently small for the electric neutrality of matter to remain unaltered.
 This yields the constraint~\cite{NeutOfMatter}

 Even if the electric charge of the neutrino is zero, the charge form factor $f^{fi}_Q(q^2)$ may carry nontrivial information about neutrino electric properties---namely, about the neutrino charge radius.
-The calculation of the neutrino charge radius within the SM yields diagonal in the flavour basis results~\cite{Bernabeu00,Bernabeu02,Bernabeu04}
+The calculation of the neutrino charge radius within the SM yields diagonal in the flavor basis results\footnote{Our definition of the SM neutrino charge radii differs in sign from that in Refs.~\cite{Bernabeu00,Bernabeu02,Bernabeu04} for the reasons explained in Ref.~\cite{Cadeddu2018}.}~\cite{Bernabeu00,Bernabeu02,Bernabeu04}

 where $m_W$ and $m_\ell$ are the $W$-boson and charged lepton $(\ell=e,\mu,\tau)$ masses, respectively.
 From Eq. (\ref{SM CR formula}), one can obtain the following numerical estimates: